 Daina Harvey, associate professor of sociology, far right, teaches a Community-Based Learning course called Food, Beer and the Environment.
 The class worked at the Community Harvest Project in Grafton, Massachusetts.

 Community-based learning is an important part of many courses in sociology and anthropology, connecting academic learning with civic engagement.
 Through projects or placements in community organizations, students bring academic theory to life while meeting community needs.

-- Professor Daina Harvey's students in Cities and Environment developed a cookbook to help clients not familiar with U.S. foodways utilize food at Catholic Charity's food pantry.
+- Professor Daina Harvey's Cities and Environment students developed a cookbook to help clients not familiar with U.S. foodways utilize food at Catholic Charities' food pantry.
 The cookbook included recipes, the location of farmers' markets and other food pantries, and information about the emergency food system.
-Students also volunteered at the food pantry and toured Community Harvest.

-- Professor Susan Crawford Sullivan's Leadership and Social Change seminar students embark on a variety of projects each year.
-Students have instituted a Thanksgiving meal drive for Nativity School students, worked on a “1000 Summer Youth Jobs” campaign, developed and led a leadership class for sixth graders at a local elementary school, and carried out many other projects.
+- Professor Susan Crawford Sullivan's Leadership and Social Change students develop a community organizing project on campus and/or with community partners.
+Past projects include instituting a Thanksgiving meal drive for Nativity School students, creating a “1000 Summer Youth Jobs” campaign, developing and leading a leadership class for sixth graders at a local elementary school, and more.

 The department’s honors program is designed to enable qualified students to have an opportunity to devote a substantial portion of their senior year’s coursework to a research project, culminating in the writing of a thesis and the completion of an oral presentation, much in the style of a conference-paper presentation to an audience of faculty and students.

 Honors students pursue an original research question developed in consultation with faculty.
 Thesis projects may vary from highly theoretical to heavily empirical; every thesis is expected to provide a critical overview of the relevant literature and engage in a rigorous analysis of the research question.